linode/docs/docs/guides/databases/sqlite/nodejs-sqlite/index.md

 ## Create a Database

+Now we can create an SQLite database with Node.js.
 This example uses a simple database application to track superheroes from the [Marvel Cinematic Universe](https://www.marvel.com/movies).

 1. First, create a file called `sample.js` and import the `sqlite3` module into Node.js: